ducakar/openzone/README.md

 This script is used to build libraries required by OpenZone for some platforms.
 Currently it builds zlib, physfs, SDL, SDL_ttf, OpenAL Soft, squish for NaCl-x86_64 and NaCl-i686.
-One of the following parameters must be given (`build` is assumed if run without parameters):
+The following parameters may be given (`build` is assumed if none):

     * `clean`: Delete all built libraries for all platforms in `ports` directory.
 Downloaded sources are left intact.